Pirate’s Cove and Sea Cave in Avila Beach

 - Location: 1551 Cave Landing Rd, San Luis Obispo, CA 93401

-After parking you will proceed down the hill on the trail in the South East section of the lot.
-This trail is relatively steep but pretty short, after about a tenth of mile you will reach a split with a sign that says cave one way and beach the other.
+After parking, you will proceed down the hill on the trail in the southeast section of the lot.
+This trail is relatively steep but pretty short, after about a tenth of a mile you will reach a split with a sign that says cave one way and beach the other.

-This cave is actually pretty impressive and is about 15 feet tall and 20 feet wide.
+This cave is pretty impressive and is about 15 feet tall and 20 feet wide.

-When you walk through the cave you will be greeted by a sheer cliff.
-This is a fantastic place to watch the sunset from.
+When you walk through the cave, you will be greeted by a sheer cliff.
+This is a fantastic place to watch the sunset.

 I was sad with how much the cave had been abused though.
 There was trash everywhere along with graffiti on the cave walls.
 I don’t know who would do such a thing as this is a beautiful piece of nature, but please do your part and clean up some trash if you visit.

-After visiting the cave you can head down the beach if you feel so inclined.
-Back at the fork in the road you will want to go left and then it is a series of 15-20 steps which lead you down to the beach.
+After visiting the cave, you can head down to the beach if you feel so inclined.
+Back at the fork in the road, you will want to go left, and then it is a series of 15-20 steps that lead you down to the beach.

-When I was there at sunset and I was the only person at the beach.
-I got to just sit there and relax with a few of the seals that were sleeping on the rocks in the water.
+When I was there at sunset, I was the only person at the beach.
+I got to sit there and relax with a few of the seals that were sleeping on the rocks in the water.

-All in all Pirate’s Cove is an amazing spot to explore and watch the sunset at.
-I wouldn’t recommend it for everyone due to the clothing optional thing, but I enjoyed my time at this beach.
+All in all, Pirate’s Cove is a fantastic spot to explore and watch the sunset from.
+I wouldn’t recommend it to everyone due to the optional clothing thing, but I enjoyed my time at this beach.
 Be sure to leave any tips in the comments.